-- (1) Indicate on the "Acceptance Letter" form if load checks or load readings are required. - Operator, the Manager of the Sequence Group at the SSO Control Center, the Project Manager and the Area Construction Manager. - (3) A copy of the letter is sent to the SSO Maximo Manager and the Control Center Shift Manager. - j.
-When the equipment installations have been accepted, the Substation Operations Area Manager is given the following: - All pertinent drawings - Manufacturers manuals - Special tools and operating devices supplied as part of the equipment - k.
+- Indicate on the "Acceptance Letter' form if load checks or load readings are required. - (2) The letter is forwarded to the Senior System Operator, the Manager of the Sequence Group at the SSO Control Center, the Project Manager and the Area Construction Manager. - (3) A copy of the letter is sent to the SSO Maximo Manager and the Control Center Shift Manager. - j.
+When the equipment installations have been accepted, the Substation Operations Area Manager is given the following: - All partinent drawings - Manufacturers manuals - Special tools and operating devices supplied as part of the equipment - k.
 The drawings, manuals, and construction data are maintained on file in hard copy or electronically for the life of the equipment.